Products made from renewable raw materials

 Arkema Renewables – a label for bioproducts

-The products of the Arkema group which are made from raw materials of renewable origin (over 20% non-fossil based carbon) carry the Arkema Renewables label.
+The products from Arkema which are made from raw materials of renewable origin (over 20% non-fossil based carbon) carry the Arkema Renewables label.